tayyabsayyad/unix-mkdocs/courses/unixquickstart/module2/vieditor.md

 2. o - Open a line below the current line
 3. O - Open a line above the current line

-Lets follow the instructions to create file, edit it and use curson movment keys.
+Lets follow the instructions to create file, edit it and use curson movement keys.

 Step 1 : Start vi editor using ```vi filename```